GR360RY/htpc-ansible/README.md

 ## htpc-ansible
-HTPC Server Automation with XBMC, Bittorent and Usenet Software
+HTPC Server Automation with Kodi, Bittorent, Usenet Software, Couchpotato, Sickbeard, Tvheadend and nzbToMedia postinstallation scripts.

 ## Overview
 This ansible playbook is designed to quickly deploy home HTPC server, which can perform variety of funcitons.
 It's based on an Ubuntu 14.04, and can set up several configuration variants.
 It includes roles, which can be set up on a single machine, or on a different ones, and can be customized through single configuration file, correctly deploying all the software.

-- [XBMC](http://xbmc.org/‎) - Open Source Home Theatre Software, with optional mysql backend support (can be used to manage single library for multiple XBMC clients at home)
+- [Kodi](http://kodi.tv/‎) - Open Source Home Theatre Software, with optional mysql backend support (can be used to manage single library for multiple Kodi clients at home)
 - NAS configuration with support for sharing the library over NFS and CIFS
 - [HTPC Manager](http://htpc.io) - combines all your favorite software into one slick interface
 - [Couchpotato](https://couchpota.to/) - Download movies automatically